 Once at the summit you will see the arete that leads around to Ben Nevis in a curve.
 This is the Carn Mor Dearg Arete; Follow this ridge towards the summit.
 Near the end the route to the summit plateau is a steep climb up boulders with some sections of winding scree.
 The summit plateau is reached suddenly.
 To Descend you can go back the way you came or follow the mountain track down to Lochan Meall an t'Suidhe.
 Just before the Loch there should be a path going off to the right, follow this path back to the North Face car park.

-How Hard is it to Climb Ben Nevis?
+How Hard Is It To Climb Ben Nevis?

 For both of these routes you will need an ample amount of physical fitness they are not much different from one another the ascent is near enough the same on both.

-What Is The Weather Like On Ben Nevis?
+Weather On Ben Nevis

 The Weather conditions on Ben Nevis can be unpredictable, this is due to its latitude and arctic conditions almost all year round.
 So you should be aware that weather conditions on Ben Nevis can change rapidly and often for the worst.
 A good day at sea level is no guarantee of good weather on the mountain!
-You should Be safe and prepared before climbing.
+You should Be safe and prepared before Climbing.

-Before going to climb Ben Nevis you can check the forecast on the Met Office, (make sure you check the weather for Ben Nevis and not Fort William)
+Before going to Climb Ben Nevis you can check the forecast on the Met Office, (make sure you check the weather for Ben Nevis and not Fort William)

 Although the weather may chop and change, Ben Nevis Does get hotter in the summer and colder in the winter, Below is a table of the average temperature on Ben Nevis during the year.
 The Top numbers are the highest average and the bottom are the lowest.

-The Best Month to climb Ben Nevis depends on what you want to experience when climbing Ben Nevis.
-For example If you would like to climb Ben Nevis on a hotter/clearer day then in the Mid summer would be the best time to climb, you can locate the tables on the average sunlight hours and the average temperature during the year on Ben Nevis, These two tables may give you a rough idea on what month you will want to climb Ben Nevis.
+The Best Month to Climb Ben Nevis depends on what you want to experience when Climbing Ben Nevis.
+For example If you would like to Climb Ben Nevis on a hotter/clearer day then in the Mid summer would be the best time to Climb, you can locate the tables on the average sunlight hours and the average temperature during the year on Ben Nevis, These two tables may give you a rough idea on what month you will want to Climb Ben Nevis.

-You may also want to know what the most popular month is to climb Ben Nevis to either avoid or join the many people who climb the mountain each year.
-The most popular time to climb Ben Nevis is usually during the summer, With the Winter being the more quieter times due to the worse conditions on the mountain.
+You may also want to know what the most popular month is to Climb Ben Nevis to either avoid or join the many people who Climb the mountain each year.
+The most popular time to Climb Ben Nevis is usually during the summer, With the Winter being the more quieter times due to the worse conditions on the mountain.

 Average Total Sunlight